 - Adapting processes following a merger or acquisition

-As-is vs. to-be process analysis
+Current state vs. future state process analysis

 The as-is phase outlines the current state of your processes and any gaps or issues with the current mode of operation.
 Once you have that mapped out, you can enter the to-be phase of process management.

 To-be process mapping documents what you want the process to look like.
 Using the as-is diagram, you work with stakeholders to develop improvements to the current process and outline those changes on your to-be map.
+Lucidchart facilitates collaboration through easy sharing and commenting features.
+Stakeholders can quickly view your current and future state documents, easily providing feedback through each iteration.

 Use layers in Lucidchart to document and visualize both the as-is and to-be processes.
 Hotspots let you toggle between the layers so you can clearly see the differences between the two and easily present your documentation to others.